-Our Community Cat program works to improve the lives of cats in our community and reduce the unnecessary euthanasia of healthy, happy cats.
+Our Community Cat program is committed to enhancing the lives of cats in our community and strategically managing the population of Community Cats.

 These cats DO need your help and intervention:

 - Unhealthy Cats/Kittens – have you noticed limping, visible injuries, or discharge from her eyes and nose?

 - Cats who are declawed

 If there are stray or feral cats in your community that need spay/neuter surgery, you can participate in our Community Cats program by trapping and transporting community cats to one of our shelters.
 Call our Pet Helpline at 412.345.0348 for more information on how to get involved!